Raphfriend/USB2DB15/README.md

 Download the  <a href="https://github.com/Raphfriend/USB_Host_Shield_2.0">USB Host Shield 2.0 library</a>  and install it to the Arduino IDE.
 Open the INO file (RFUSB_to_DB15.ino) and program it to your AVR.

 If you have a USB Host Shield Mini, you will need to CUT the trace after the 2K2 resistor near the USB VBUS pin.
-Solder a wire from JP2 of the CUSTOM PCB to the through-hole VIA labelled '5V' as depicted in the picture below.
+Solder a wire from JP2 of the CUSTOM PCB to the through-hole VIA labeled '5V' as depicted in the picture below.

 <p align="center">
   <img width="460" src="https://i.imgur.com/vGgNsPl.png">